swisskyrepo/swisskyrepo.github.io/_posts/2024-10-02-Pokemon-Glitches.md

 ## Experience Underflow

-Now we are done with memory manipulations, we have captured our Gengar.
+Now we are done with memory manipulations, we have captured our GENGAR.
 Let's talk a bit about **Experience Algorithms**.

 In Pokemon Red, Blue and Yellow, there are 6 experience algorithms but only 4 are really used in the code: `Medium Fast`, `Medium Slow`, `Fast` and `Slow`.

 ![](/images/PokemonGlitches/experience-algorithms.png)

-Here is a list of Pokemons belonging to the `Medium Slow` group: Bulbasaur	, Ivysaur, Venusaur, Charmander, Charmeleon, Charizard, Squirtle, Wartortle, Blastoise, Pidgey, Pidgeotto, Pidgeot, Nidoran♀, Nidorina, Nidoking, Nidoran♂, Nidorino, Nidoqueen, Oddish, Gloom, Vileplume, Poliwag, Poliwhirl, Poliwrath, Abra	, Kadabra	, Alakazam, Machop, Machoke, Machamp, Bellsprout, Weepinbell, Victreebel, Geodude, Gravler, Golem, Gastly, Haunter, Gengar, Mew.
+Here is a list of Pokemons belonging to the `Medium Slow` group: BULBASAUR	, IVYSAUR, VENUSAUR, CHARMANDER, CHARMELEON, CHARIZARD, SQUIRTLE, WARTORTLE, BLASTOISE, PIDGEY, PIDGEOTTO, PIDGEOT, NIDORAN♀, NIDORINA, NIDOKING, NIDORAN♂, NIDORINO, NIDOQUEEN, ODDISH, GLOOM, VILEPLUME, POLIWAG, POLIWHIRL, POLIWRATH, ABRA	, KADABRA	, ALAKAZAM, MACHOP, MACHOKE, MACHAMP, BELLSPROUT, WEEPINBELL, VICTREEBEL, GEODUDE, GRAVLER, GOLEM, GASTLY, HAUNTER, GENGAR, MEW.

 Do you see the problem with the Polynomial Function used for this group ?